 - We will provide our staff and associates with the knowledge and skills they need to understand and meet their equality and diversity responsibilities.

-Professor Rosemary Deem, Vice Principal for Teaching Innovation, and Equality & Diversity, chairs the Equality, Diversity and Inclusion (EDI) Committee, which oversees the on-going development and implementation of all strategies, policies and procedures designed to embed the promotion of equality and diversity across the institution.
+Professor Tracy Bhamra, Senior Vice-Principal (Student and Staff Experience) chairs the Equality, Diversity and Inclusion (EDI) Committee, which oversees the on-going development and implementation of all strategies, policies and procedures designed to embed the promotion of equality and diversity across the institution.
 The EDI Committee aims to promote a fair and inclusive learning and working environment within Royal Holloway.
 Reporting mechanisms are in place to ensure that staff E&D Networks and E&D committees (including at departmental level) are represented on the Committee.

 Equality, diversity and inclusion awareness and training